microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 	var contract = "0x62af894ebf09a58dbdb3f7b1444d767241c83da5";
 	```

-1. Use a ```cd``` command to navigate back to the "RateMyProf" directory.
+1. Use a ```cd``` command to navigate back to the "Profrates" directory.
 Then execute the following command to start the Web app:

 	```
 	node index.js